Accepting Herself & Finding Happiness

 Right now I’m working with adolescent boys as a mentor and supervisor at a residential treatment center.
 It’s very rewarding.
 I’m going to apply for Grad school and get my Masters in Clinical Psychology.

-I’m still friends with some of the girls that I met at there.
+I’m still friends with some of the girls and assigned female at birth that I met at there.
 Solstice will always have a special place in my heart because it saved my life.
 I’m really grateful.